 ● Experience working with a non-profit or a community development program

-● Experience and skills to work effectively in a team setting
+● Experience and skills to work independently or within a team setting as situation requires

 Priority review of applications will begin immediately.
-The deadline for applications is October 1, 2021.
-Send cover letter and resume in an email with the subject “Veteran Coordinator Position” to:
+The deadline for applications is September 23, or until the position is filled.
+Send a cover letter and resume in an email with the subject “Apprenticeship Program Coordinator Position” to: